-Helen Sides: I'll get into why I don't think design standards are good in a setting like this, but it puts a lot of responsibility on the staff to judge design.
+- Helen Sides: When speaking about gross sq ft., are you referring to footprint or habitable space? - Amanda Chiancola: Total. - Helen Sides: Projects are taken to the Planning Department to see if they conform to the design standards? - Amanda Chiancola: If the project is less than 2000 sq. ft.
+We have a matrix for review that we will share with Planning Board. - Helen Sides: So these projects don't go to the ZBA? - Amanda Chiancola: Correct. - Helen Sides: I'll get into why I don't think design standards are good in a setting like this, but it puts a lot of responsibility on the staff to judge design.
 And we have people on other boards to judge design.
 Like the Design Review Board or the Historical Commission.
-I feel it is adding a complicated step to establish another design review process within the city.

-Kirt Rieder: Agree with Helen.
-Not quite sure what façade improvement means?
+I feel it is adding a complicated step to establish another design review process within the city. - Kirt Rieder: I agree with a lot of what Helen said.
+When I see façade improvement, I am unsure what that means?
 Color change, lighting, new windows?

-Councilor McClain Agree with the previous two speakers.
-I would like to hear more about site plan review vs administrative review.

-Councilor Cohen: Several years back, the muffler shop was built and there was a lot of dialogs about whether that development should retain a mixed use, which didn't happen.
+I think this needs some care. - Councilor McClain: My comments are in line with the previous two speakers.
+I would like to hear more about site plan review v. administrative review. - Councilor Cohen: Several years back, the muffler shop was built and there was a lot of dialog about whether that development should retain a mixed use, which didn't happen.
 Is that addressed in new zoning?
-Who would determine if a property that is being converted to mostly residential could retain some mixed use?

-Amanda Chiancola: It depends on where the use is in the district.
+Who would determine if a property that is being converted to mostly residential could retain some mixed use? - Amanda Chiancola: It depends on where the use is in the district.
 If it was a nonconforming mixed used development, they proposed the same but new, they could do that because it would be conforming.
 But they would be allowed to change it to another use, like multifamily.
-District does not require mixed uses.

-Councilor Morsillo: Can you add more to Councilor McClain's question about the different review processes?

-Amanda Chiancola: Administrative review is for projects 2000 sq. ft or less, smaller projects.
+District does not require mixed uses. - Councilor Morsillo: Did you want to add more to Councilor McClain's question about the different review processes? - Amanda Chiancola: Administrative review is for projects 2000 sq. ft or less, smaller projects.
 It is not judgment; we are trying to have design standards established through City Council and this zoning amendment.
 Looking at creating an option to capture a design review based on the standards at a zoning level.
-Anything larger than 2000 sq. ft. would go to the Planning Board for review and anything that doesn't meet standards goes to PB for review.
-The community wanted to focus on Bridge Street itself.
+Anything larger than 2000 sq. ft. would go to the Planning Board for review and anything that doesn't meet standards goes to PB for review. - Amanda Chiancola: The community wanted to focus on Bridge Street itself.
 Comparing uses in the proposed BSN to the underlying Zoning.
 BSN has 4 districts within it and abuts 2 other districts.
 There is a lot of nonconforming uses, right within the district itself, you have 4 different zones.
 You don't usually see homes next to automotive uses.
-2 uses that we didn't talk about in August - added based on feedback after that meeting.
+2 uses that we didn't talk about in August added based on feedback after that meeting.
 1. Planned Unit Development (PUD) proposed to not be allowed in BSNOD.
 Trickles down in underlying zone.
 Large scale development would be funneled through overlay district.
 The comments we heard were that we have all these design standards, but the most transformative parcels would bypass it all with a PUD.
 2. Arts and crafts studios for a use.
 Community members want "dwelling unit above first floor retail."